Georgian wine

 History of Georgian Wine

 In 2015, researchers exploring the origins of agriculture discovered ancient clay containers from 8,000 years ago during an archaeological excavation in southeastern Georgia.
-This Neolithic-era site is a collaborative initiative between the Georgian National Museum and the University of Toronto.

-Archaeologists discovered wine remnants in the ruins of a settlement and studied several clay vessel fragments found there.
 A chemical analysis of the clay vessels revealed deposits of calcium salts of tartaric acid, a component of wine.
-These deposits confirmed that the clay pottery once contained wine or grape juice.

 This discovery confirmed that the relationship between humans and the vine began as early as the 6th millennium B.C., including not only the first cultivated vine but also the earliest remains found within the territory of Georgia.